Skip to content

 Now a property of Turkey, the Tomb of Gul Baba was reshaped in 1960 and 1961, and later in 1996.
 A significant renovation of the mausoleum was completed in October 2018 and was bankrolled by the Turkish Cooperation and Coordination Agency (TIKA).

-In 2017, the Hungarian state established a Gul Baba Heritage Foundation, which operates the tomb and the surrounding garden and acts to preserve the historical feature of the complex.
-A cultural centre and an exhibition hall could be found in the basement of the colonnade.
+In 2017, the Hungarian state established the Gul Baba Heritage Foundation, which operates the tomb and the surrounding garden and preserves the complex’s historical features.
+The arcade’s basement houses a cultural centre and an exhibition hall.

 The surrounding landscape was also restyled during the renovation of the Tomb of Gul Baba, with lavender and magnolia trees adding to the magnificence of the rose garden.
 What further accentuates the Ottoman spirit of the place is a Turkish café, which serves hot Ceylon tea and thick Turkish coffee.
 Make sure to try some!